Turkey Tips Countdown

 Holiday events bring opportunities to enjoy seasonal food favorites.
-Continued here are the third set of tips for food safe handling of holiday foods we prepare most often during this time of year.
-Due to the raw turkey recall, below are steps to follow.
+Continued here is the sixth and last set of tips for food-safe handling of holiday foods we prepare most often during this time of year.

 Julie Buck, EdD, RDN, is a registered dietitian, food safety and health educator employed at the University of Idaho Extension, Bingham County.
 She can be reached at (208)785-8060 or firstname.lastname@example.org.